BeatrizBravo/2SpirngBoot/readme.md

 # Set up

-- Check the introduction in [introduction in](https://github.com/BeatrizBravo/introSpring) to set up your project.
+[//]: # (- Check the introduction in [introduction in]&#40;https://github.com/BeatrizBravo/introSpring&#41; to set up your project.)

--  Create a folder called controller inside of "introSpring/src/main/java/com/spring/ /intro/ file in the next folder:
+-  Create a folder called models inside of "introSpring/src/main/java/com/spring/ /intro/.

+###### Models

+> The **Model** contains only the pure application data,
+> it contains no logic describing how to present the data to a user.
+> (Its just a data that is shipped across the application
+> like for example from back-end server view and from front-end view to the database.

+[^1]: MVC Design Pattern - GeeksforGeeks. (s.f.).
+GeeksforGeeks. https://www.geeksforgeeks.org/mvc-design-pattern/.

 ```
 ├── src